fraktalio/fmodel-rust-postgres/README.md

 ## Event Sourcing

 With event sourcing, we delve deeper by capturing every decision or alteration as an event.
-Each new transfer or modification to the account state is meticulously documented, providing a comprehensive audit trail of all activities.
+Each new transfer or modification to the state is meticulously documented, providing a comprehensive audit trail of all activities.
 This affords you a 100% accurate historical record of your domain, enabling you to effortlessly traverse back in time and review the state at any given moment.